Quantum adiabaticity in many-body systems and almost-orthogonality in complementary subspace: Summary and Outlook

 \section{Summary and Outlook}

-An explanation has been given in this study as to why in quantum many-body systems, the adiabatic fidelity, $\mathcal{F}(\lambda),$ and the overlap between the initial state and instantaneous ground states, $\mathcal{C}(\lambda),$ have nearly identical values in many cases.
-While in the region of small evolution parameter $\lambda$ the question can be addressed by an explicit calculation from perturbation theory, which shows that the difference between $\mathcal{F}(\lambda)$ and $\mathcal{C}(\lambda)$ only appears at order $\lambda^{3}$; a satisfactory answer to the question relies on an inherent property of quantum many-body systems, namely, almost-orthogonality of random vectors.
-Specifically, we have discussed in detail how the almost-orthogonality occurring in the complementary space of the initial state, as exhibited by an exponentially decaying normalized overlap $\mathcal{D}(\lambda)$ (\ref{eq: define overlap of orthogonal components}) and a small value of unnormalized overlap $\mathcal{D}^{\,}_{\mathrm{un}}(\lambda)$ (\ref{eq: define un normalized D overlap}), controls an upper bound [see Eq.\ (\ref{eq: a more usefulform for triangle inequality})] on the difference between $\sqrt{\mathcal{F}(\lambda)}$ and $\sqrt{\mathcal{C}(\lambda)}$ [or between $\mathcal{F}(\lambda)$ and $\mathcal{C}(\lambda)$].
-Our study further provides improved estimates on the adiabatic fidelity $\mathcal{F}(\lambda)$ based on an explicit form of the normalized overlap $\mathcal{D}(\lambda)$ expressed in terms of certain functions of the ground state overlap $\mathcal{C}(\lambda).$ These estimates on the adiabatic fidelity $\mathcal{F}(\lambda)$ have been illustrated using the driven Rice-Mele model and shown to perform well even for system size $N=\mathcal{O}(10^2)$, which is the same large $N$ limit for which the ground state overlap $\mathcal{C}(\lambda)$ can be accurately approximated by a form of generalized orthogonality catastrophe, i.e., $\mathcal{C}(\lambda)\approx e^{-C^{\,}_{N}\lambda^2}.$ It is noteworthy that previous estimates on the adiabatic fidelity $\mathcal{F}(\lambda)$ obtained by Ref.\ \cite{Lychkovskiy17} and Ref.\ \cite{Chen21} only work well for system size $N=\mathcal{O}(10^4)$ and $N=\mathcal{O}(10^3),$ respectively.
+This study elucidates the reasons behind the frequent observation in quantum many-body systems where the adiabatic fidelity, $\mathcal{F}(\lambda)$, and the overlap between the initial and instantaneous ground states, $\mathcal{C}(\lambda)$, exhibit nearly identical values in numerous instances, especially in regions with small evolution parameters or large system sizes.
+While this observation can be rationalized in the region of small evolution parameter $\lambda$ using detailed perturbation theory, which shows that the difference between $\mathcal{F}(\lambda)$ and $\mathcal{C}(\lambda)$ only appears at the $\lambda^{3}$ order, a thorough explanation for the region of large system size fundamentally hinges on an intrinsic property of quantum many-body systems: {\it the almost-orthogonality of random vectors}.
+Specifically, this work details how the almost-orthogonality in the complementary space of the initial state, as exhibited by an exponentially decaying normalized overlap $\mathcal{D}(\lambda)$ (\ref{eq: define overlap of orthogonal components}) and a small value of unnormalized overlap $\mathcal{D}^{\,}_{\mathrm{un}}(\lambda)$ (\ref{eq: define un normalized D overlap}), controls an upper bound on the difference between $\sqrt{\mathcal{F}(\lambda)}$ and $\sqrt{\mathcal{C}(\lambda)}$ [see Eq.\ (\ref{eq: a more useful form for triangle inequality})].
+To support these general, model-independent findings, numerical studies were conducted on both a driven Rice-Mele model and a driven interacting Kitaev model.